ProWigga/sandwich_shop/README.md

 Hot reload works as usual:

 `flutter run`

-make code changes, then press "r" in the terminal for hot reload
+Make code changes, then press "r" in the terminal for hot reload

-Usage

-Main flows
+Usage:

 Open the app to view the Order screen.
 Use "Add" to increment quantity; UI updates to display sandwich emoji for each item (up to the configured max).